 \section{Problem Formulation}

 Consider a droplet in 3D moving on a flat, horizontal and chemically heterogeneous substrate under the action of capillary pressure and mass transfer effects.
-The problem formulation and assumptions closely follows Part I, so that the corresponding non-dimensional long-wave PDE which governs the evolution of the droplet thickness $h(\*x,t)$ is given by \refstepcounter{equation}
+The problem formulation and assumptions closely follow Part I, so that the corresponding non-dimensional long-wave PDE which governs the evolution of the droplet thickness $h(\*x,t)$ is given by \refstepcounter{equation}

 where $q(\*x,t)$ models the mass transfer, hereinafter referred to as the liquid flux, $\lambda$ is the slip length and the gradient and Laplacian operators are defined in 2D.
-Eq.~\eqref{GovPDE} is made non-dimensional by scaling the lateral scales with $L = [V/(2\pi\alpha_s)]^{1/3}$, $h$ with $\alpha_s \ell$, $\lambda$ with $\alpha_s \ell/\sqrt{3}$, $t$ with $\bar\tau=3\mu L/(\sigma\alpha_s^3)$, and $q$ with $\rho\alpha_s \ell/\bar\tau$.
+Equation~(\ref{GovPDE}a) has been made non-dimensional by scaling the lateral scales with $\ell = [V/(2\pi\alpha_s)]^{1/3}$, $h$ with $\alpha_s \ell$, $\lambda$ with $\alpha_s \ell/\sqrt{3}$, $t$ with $\bar\tau=3\mu\ell/(\sigma\alpha_s^3)$, and $q$ with $\rho\alpha_s \ell/\bar\tau$.
 In these scalings, $\sigma$ is the surface tension, $\rho$ is the liquid density, $\mu$ is the viscosity of the fluid, and $V$ and $\alpha_s$ are some reference values for the volume and contact angle, respectively.
 Consistently with Part I, we have employed the inverse linear slip model, which, unlike the classical Navier slip model, does not exhibit logarithmic singularities for $\nabla^2h$ at the contact line, a desirable feature in simulations of Eq.~(\ref{GovPDE}a).
 However, it turns out that, within the orders of terms retained in the asymptotic analysis, the results are identical for both models \cite{Savva2011,Groves2021}.

 The substrate is decorated with chemical heterogeneities, which are described with locally varying contact angles according to $\theta(\*x)$, as scaled with respect to $\alpha_s$.
 Along the contact line, $\*x=\*c$, we have

 where $\*\nu$ denotes the outward unit normal vector to the contact line, which is in the plane of the substrate (see Fig.~\ref{3DFig_CoordTransform}).
-We note here that, just as in the 2D case~\cite{Groves1}, condition~(\ref{BCs}d) is of kinematic type and arises from a local expansion of Eq.~(\ref{GovPDE}a) near $\*x=\*c$ so that Eqs.~(\ref{BCs}b) and (\ref{BCs}c) together with
+We note here that, just as in the 2D case~\cite{Groves2021}, condition~(\ref{BCs}d) is of kinematic type and arises from a local expansion of Eq.~(\ref{GovPDE}a) near $\*x=\*c$ so that Eqs.~(\ref{BCs}b) and (\ref{BCs}c) together with